 If you have a valid European Parking Card, the disabled parking spaces provided by local authorities are free of charge and no time limits will apply to your parking.
 Some private car parks may charge for use of a disabled parking space, but this will vary depending on the operator.

-Some local authorities in Ireland have lists of disabled parking spaces available on their web sites.
+Some local authorities have lists of disabled parking spaces available on their web sites.
 If you are unsure of the parking facilities available to you, you should telephone ahead to your destination.
 The local authority in the area you will be travelling to, will be able to give you information on the type of disabled parking facilities available in its area.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.